FAQs

 What should I do with my property?

 Great question.
-Whether you are looking to sell or looking to maximize your property, the first thing you need to do is talk to a TRUSTED professional to find out what your property allows.
-In this market you can find great builders, developers, realtors and architects that can provide educated answers, however, there is also a large number of those that can’t.
-At Multiplex Living, we strive to be a trusted resource, that even in the event of us not participating in your specific project or sale, we’re endeavouring to be found to be both trusted and reliable as a resource.
+Whether you are looking to sell or maximize your property, the first thing you need to do is talk to a TRUSTED professional and find out what your property’s zoning allows.
+This market is full of great builders, developers, realtors and architects that can provide educated answers, however, there also are a large number of individuals and companies that are unfamiliar with property zoning assessments.
+At Multiplex Living, we strive to be a trusted resource, that even in the event of us not participating in your specific project or sale, we endeavour to be found both trusted and reliable as a resource.

 What is meant by “generational housing”?